nking-chem/Cyclops/README.md

   decomposition — there's no guarantee it generalizes to cage topologies very different from norbornane/BCP/cubane/spiropentane/bicyclobutane (the only polycyclics in the training set).
-- **Many of the newly-added heterocycle values are estimated by chemical analogy, not independently measured** — e.g. the 7-membered azepane/ oxepane/thiepane entries and the 5-membered dioxolane/oxazolidine/ imidazolidine/thiazolidine entries are extrapolated from their well-established same-ring-size relatives (cycloheptane, THF/pyrrolidine) rather than pulled from a dedicated measurement.
-These are flagged `confidence: low` in the CSV — swap in real literature/computed values if precision matters for your use case.
 - **The main-group heterocycles (silacyclobutane, phosphetane) use a single approximate value (~25 kcal/mol) drawn from a general trend reported for second-row-element 4-membered rings**, not